Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video

 Apply for life insurance as soon as possible.
 The longer you wait to apply, the higher your premiums will be.
 Life insurance quoting rates increase by approximately 5% yearly and over 10% per year as you get older in your 60s.
 If you need life insurance, apply as soon as possible and lock in your rates.

-Improve Your Overall Health –
+Improve Your Overall Health:

 Watching what you eat and getting more exercise can significantly impact your health.
 The healthier you become, the better the health class you can qualify for.
 Even if your parent’s health history is below average, your health is what insurers zero in on the most.

-Smoking & Drinking –
+Smoking & Drinking:

-Using tobacco products will land you in the smoker’s rate classification, and your smoking rates will go up.
-If you get carried away and consume a lot of alcohol, you are putting yourself and your insurance rates in harm’s way.
+Using tobacco products will land you in the smoker’s rate classification, and your rates will go up.
+If you get carried away and also consume a lot of alcohol, you are putting yourself and your insurance rates in harm’s way.
 Life insurance for alcoholics or heavy drinkers could be costly, if not even possible.

-Watch Your Weight –
+Watch Your Weight:

 Becoming overweight or obese is one of the best ways to ruin your chances of getting affordable life insurance rates.
 Life insurance companies know that being overweight is directly linked to many life-threatening medical conditions, the biggest being heart disease.
 Remember that heart disease is the number one killer in the United States.

-Apply with a life insurance company that would be least likely to add an extra fee, but sometimes it cannot be helped if they are in a high risk occupation or sport.
+Yes, you can apply with a life insurance company that would be least likely to add an extra fee, but sometimes it cannot be helped if they are in a high risk occupation or sport.

 We never want to see anyone apply for life insurance and receive a flat extra fee.
 All they will do is increase your premium and we want to keep your premiums as low as possible.